dteoh/SlowQuitApps/README.md

 * changing the application quit keyboard short to use another keybinding

-This app implements the same approach as Google Chrome's "Warn Before Quitting" feature, except its now available on every app!
+This app implements the same approach as Google Chrome's "Warn Before Quitting" feature, except it is now available on every app!

 ## Download & Install